 Learning and teaching is underpinned by research, evidence and scholarship against a background of the current and evolving political and social landscape for health and wellbeing.
 The Physiotherapy pathway offers flexibility in modes of study (part-time, full-time, workplace) that are responsive to individual needs and today’s culture of work and learning.

-Honours degree or equivalent in an appropriate discipline.
+Honours degree and professional registration or equivalent in Physiotherapy.
 Non-standard entry will be considered.

 This course will enable you to focus your continuing professional development in relation to clinical physiotherapy practice and physiotherapy research.
 It is intended to enhance your clinical, research and education career opportunities both in the UK and internationally.